Virgin Mobile: Virgin Mobile UK

+In 2019, Virgin Mobile UK signed an agreement to move from EE to the Vodafone network.
+However, it later gave notice of plans to terminate the Vodafone deal in its Q2 2021 financial report, due to Telefónica (owners of O2) acquiring 50% of the business.
+Network traffic was moved to the O2 network during 2022, and in January 2023, Virgin Media O2 announced that the Virgin Mobile UK brand would close.
+In August 2023, the transfer of Virgin Mobile UK network users to the O2 network was completed.
+Virgin Mobile UK no longer offers new services, however existing customers still remain legally contracted to Virgin Mobile UK, with O2 providing their services.

 Virgin Mobile USA

 Virgin Mobile USA was a no-contract mobile virtual network operator owned by Sprint Corporation.
 It licensed the Virgin Mobile brand from United Kingdom-based Virgin Group.
 Virgin Mobile USA was headquartered in Kansas City, Missouri, and provided service to approximately 6 million customers.

 Founded in 2001 as a joint venture between Virgin Group and Sprint Corporation, Virgin Mobile USA commenced operations in June 2002 as a mobile virtual network operator (MVNO), providing services via the Sprint 1900 MHz CDMA network.
 In 2009, Sprint Nextel bought out joint-venture partner Virgin Group, becoming the sole owner of Virgin Mobile USA.

 In June 2017, Virgin Mobile dropped all Android and began to only offer iPhones to new customers under its new "Inner Circle" unlimited plan.
-Following the discontinuation of the plan in 2018, it began to restore Android devices to its lineup.
+Following the discontinuation of the plan in 2018, it began to restore Android devices to its line-up.

 In January 2020, Virgin Mobile announced that it would shut down, and transfer its remaining customers to its sister brand Boost Mobile the following month.